Univa/rumcake/docs/src/content/docs/features/feature-via-vial.md

 // ...

 // Via setup
-use rumcake::via::ViaKeyboard;
+use rumcake::via::{setup_macro_buffer, ViaKeyboard};
 impl ViaKeyboard for MyKeyboard {
     // OPTIONAL, this example assumes you are using simple-backlight-matrix. const BACKLIGHT_TYPE: Option<BacklightType> = Some(BacklightType::SimpleBacklightMatrix)

-    // OPTIONAL, include this if you want to create macros using the Via app. rumcake::setup_macro_buffer!(512, 16) // Max number of bytes that can be taken up by macros, followed by the max number of macros that can be created.
+    // OPTIONAL, include this if you want to create macros using the Via app. setup_macro_buffer!(512, 16) // Max number of bytes that can be taken up by macros, followed by the max number of macros that can be created.
 }

 use rumcake::vial::VialKeyboard;